Are These Medical Stocks a Great Value Stocks Right Now?

 While the proven Zacks Rank places an emphasis on earnings estimates and estimate revisions to find strong stocks, we also know that investors tend to develop their own individual strategies.
 With this in mind, we are always looking at value, growth, and momentum trends to discover great companies.

-One company to watch right now is Computer Programs and Systems (CPSI).
-CPSI is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+One company value investors might notice is PetIQ (PETQ).
+PETQ is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
+The stock is trading with P/E ratio of 11.70 right now.
+For comparison, its industry sports an average P/E of 23.19.
+Over the last 12 months, PETQ's Forward P/E has been as high as 30.08 and as low as 11.70, with a median of 16.96.

-Investors should also recognize that CPSI has a P/B ratio of 1.91.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks solid versus its industry's average P/B of 3.63.
-CPSI's P/B has been as high as 2.55 and as low as 1.86, with a median of 2.24, over the past year.
+Investors should also recognize that PETQ has a P/B ratio of 2.07.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+This company's current P/B looks solid when compared to its industry's average P/B of 2.70.
+PETQ's P/B has been as high as 5.13 and as low as 2.07, with a median of 2.99, over the past year.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-CPSI has a P/S ratio of 1.54.
-This compares to its industry's average P/S of 4.3.
+Finally, our model also underscores that PETQ has a P/CF ratio of 16.01.
+This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 16.60.
+Over the past year, PETQ's P/CF has been as high as 22.40 and as low as -39.83, with a median of -20.53.

-Finally, our model also underscores that CPSI has a P/CF ratio of 12.76.
-This data point considers a firm's operating cash flow and is frequently used to find companies that are undervalued when considering their solid cash outlook.
-CPSI's current P/CF looks attractive when compared to its industry's average P/CF of 17.01.
-Over the past 52 weeks, CPSI's P/CF has been as high as 17.39 and as low as 12.46, with a median of 15.33.
+Investors could also keep in mind Perrigo (PRGO), an Medical - Products stock with a Zacks Rank of # 2 (Buy) and Value grade of A.

-If you're looking for another solid Medical Info Systems value stock, take a look at Fullgent Genetics (FLGT).
-FLGT is a # 1 (Strong Buy) stock with a Value score of A.
+Perrigo is currently trading with a Forward P/E ratio of 14.13 while its PEG ratio sits at 0.86.
+Both of the company's metrics compare favorably to its industry's average P/E of 23.19 and average PEG ratio of 1.91.

 Click to get this free report